Hospital Negligence in a Medical Malpractice Case.

-A main difference between employee and independent contractor.
-An independent contract decides what work will be done and when their work will be done.
-For an employee a hospital dictates what work will be done and when it will be done.
+The main difference between an employee and an independent contractor.
+An independent contractor decides what work will be done and when their work will be done.
+For an employee, a hospital dictates what work will be done and when it will be done.

 Causes for hospital negligence